le-mn/minhngocle.github.io/index.md

 **The bright side**:

-I would like to find the answers to the birth of astronomical objects of different sizes, such as stars, globular clusters, and galaxies.
+I would like to find the answers to the birth of globular clusters and galaxies.

 **The dark side**: